bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

      Allows to manage stateful processing.
 Available values: 'ram' or 'none' ('none' is default).
 If 'none', no state is available.
 Selecting 'ram', you will save the state to the system memory.

 - State Full Checkpoint
-    The number of checkpoints after which the full checkpoint is performed (100 is default).
+    The number of checkpoints after which the full checkpoint of state is performed (100 is default).

 - Start From
      Value must be 'newest' (the system does not read the historical data, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
 If input streams of the instance are of Apache Kafka type, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).